 These bakery style Cranberry Orange Sweet Rolls will make a mouthwatering addition to your special occasion sweet treats menu.

-Cranberry Orange Sweet Rolls Recipe
+Easy Cranberry Orange Sweet Rolls Recipe

 These sweet rolls are one of those handheld goodies that make the perfect companion to a cup of hot tea or coffee.
 While this flavor combination is often associated with the holidays, canned cranberry sauce is available year-round in most grocery stores.
 Due to this, these sweet rolls could adorn your sweets menu on a whim any time of year.
+How to make simple Cranberry Orange Rolls Recipe:

 - The dough for these sweet rolls is made very much like classic cinnamon roll dough.
 While classic cinnamon rolls require you to “bloom” the yeast, the yeast is mixed into the dry ingredients for this recipe.

-- If you don't have a mixer that uses a dough hook, you can certainly knead this dough by hand on a lightly floured non-stick surface, instead.
+- If you don’t have a mixer that uses a dough hook, you can certainly knead this dough by hand on a lightly floured non-stick surface, instead.
+The amount of time would be similar kneading by hand until the dough is smooth and elastic.

 - It’s important to use a thermometer when heating the liquid.
 This allows you to monitor the temperature so it doesn’t become too hot or it could possibly kill the yeast.